CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 Biomaterials Business

 Toray Group is promoting initiatives related to biomaterials under a unified brand, Ecodear.
 It is developing these products using raw materials derived from biomass-based resources rather than fossil resources.
 For example, Toray Group mass produces partially bio-based polyethylene terephthalate (PET) fibers that are made from plant-based ethylene glycol, derived from molasses byproducts.
 These fibers are also used to make UltrasuedePX and UltrasuedeBX synthetic suede texture fabrics.
-Toray Group is also proceeding with trial sales of 100% bio-based PET fiber, while developing membrane-integrated bioprocesses for the in-house production of biomass-based raw materials.
-The Group has recently developed and launched Ecodear N510, a nylon fiber made from 100% plant-based raw materials.
+Toray Group is also proceeding with prototype sales of bio-based PET fiber, in which both of the main raw materials, ethylene glycol and terephthalic acid, are derived from biomass resources.
+At the same time, it is developing membrane-integrated bioprocesses for the in-house production of biomass-based raw materials.
+In the field of nylon fibers, the Group has recently developed and launched EcodearN510, a nylon fiber made from 100% plant-based raw materials.
+In collaboration with Yoshida Co., Ltd. and ISSEY MIYAKE Inc., this fiber has been utilized for bags and clothing in the TANKER series and in the STRINGS lineup, respectively.

 Toray Group is also developing a membrane-integrated bioprocess to enable bio-based raw materials to be manufactured with greater efficiency.
 This membrane-integrated bioprocess combines membrane separation technology and biotechnology to create new applications for water treatment membranes in processes such as saccharification, fermentation, and purification.
 The technology significantly improves the manufacturing of raw sugar from non-edible biomass and increases fermentation efficiency, thereby contributing to realizing biomaterials made from biomass-based raw materials.
 Toray Group is currently operating a technology demonstration project for a saccharification process that produces sugars from nonedible biomass.
 Toray Group will work to commercialize the technology, in order to build a supply chain that produces materials and chemicals from non-edible biomass.